Alastair Denniston

-Commander Alexander "Alastair" Guthrie Denniston CB CMG CBE RNVR (1 December 1881 – 1 January 1961) was a Scottish codebreaker in Room 40, deputy head of the Government Code and Cypher School (GC&CS) and hockey player.
+Commander Alexander Guthrie Denniston CB CMG CBE RNVR (1 December 1881 – 1 January 1961) was a Scottish codebreaker, deputy head of the Government Code and Cypher School (GC&CS) and hockey player.
 Denniston was appointed operational head of GC&CS in 1919 and remained so until February 1942.

 Early life

 Denniston was born in Greenock, Renfrewshire, the son of a medical practitioner.
 He studied at the University of Bonn and the University of Paris.
 Denniston was a member of the Scottish Olympic hockey team in 1908 and won a bronze medal.
 He played as a half-back, and his club team was listed as Edinburgh.
-In the IOC's official 1908 report, he is listed as Dennistoun rather than Denniston.
+In the IOC's official 1908 report, he is listed as "Dennistoun" rather than Denniston.

-First World War and interbellum
+First World War and after

-In 1914 Denniston helped form Room 40 in the Admiralty, an organisation responsible for intercepting and decrypting enemy messages.
-In 1917 he married a fellow Room 40 worker, Dorothy Mary Gilliat.
+In 1914, Denniston helped form Room 40 in the Admiralty, an organisation responsible for intercepting and decrypting enemy messages.
+In 1917, he married a fellow Room 40 worker, Dorothy Mary Gilliat.

 After First World War, Denniston, recognising the strategic importance of codebreaking, kept the Room 40 activity functioning.
 Room 40 was merged with its counterpart in the Army, MI1b in 1919, renamed the Government Code and Cypher School (GC&CS) in 1920 and transferred from the Navy to the Foreign Office.
 Denniston was chosen to run the new organisation.

 With the rise of Hitler, Denniston began making preparations.
-Following the practice of his superiors at Room 40, he contacted scientists from Oxford and Cambridge (including Alan Turing and Gordon Welchman) asking if they would be willing to serve if war broke out.
+Following the practice of his superiors at Room 40, he contacted scientists from Oxford and Cambridge (including Alan Turing and Gordon Welchman), asking if they would be willing to serve if war broke out.
 Bletchley Park was chosen by MI6 chief Admiral Hugh Sinclair as the location for the codebreaking effort because it was at a rail junction on the west coast main line 47 mi north of London with good rail connections to Oxford and Cambridge.
-Sinclair acquired the Bletchley Park property and Denniston was assigned to prepare the site and design the huts to be built on the grounds.
-The GC&CS moved to the new location in August 1939, just before the Invasion of Poland and the start of the Second World War.
+Sinclair acquired the Bletchley Park property, and Denniston was assigned to prepare the site and design the huts to be built on the grounds.
+The GC&CS moved to the new location in August 1939, just before the invasion of Poland and the start of the Second World War.
 Its name changed to Government Communications Headquarters (GCHQ).

 On 26 July 1939, five weeks before the outbreak of war, Denniston was one of three Britons (along with Dilly Knox and Humphrey Sandwith) who participated in the trilateral Polish-French-British conference held in the Kabaty Woods south of Warsaw, at which the Polish Biuro Szyfrów (Cipher Bureau) initiated the French and British into the decryption of German military Enigma ciphers.